symlex/symlex/CONTRIBUTING.md

 ## Donations

 Symlex is a non-profit project run entirely by volunteers.
-You're most welcome to support us via [GitHub Sponsors](https://github.com/sponsors/lastzero), especially if you need support.
+You're most welcome to support us via [GitHub Sponsors](https://github.com/sponsors/lastzero), especially if you need help with using our software.
 They will match every donation in the first year.

 Please leave a star if you like this project, it provides enough motivation to keep going.
 Thank you very much! <3